 Looking for a more down to earth Extended Essay Guide?
 Then look no further.
 It is safe to assume that you are currently tackling the challenges of the International Baccalaureate (IB) curriculum.
 Nonetheless, that does not mean that students are given all the necessary resources to address complex extended essay questions.
-Throughout this IB Extended Essay Guide, we will be exploring the most efficient methods to manage and complete such a challenging task.
+Throughout this IB Extended Essay Guide, experts from our online paper writing service will be exploring the most efficient methods to manage and complete such a challenging task.

 What is an IB Extended Essay?